GospelSounders/adventhymnals/content/03.church-hymnal/05.301-400/09.381-390/01.O-Who,-in-Such-a-World/docs.md

 ---
+title: |
-title: 381.
-O Who, in Such a World
+    381. O Who, in Such a World - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 381.
+O Who, in Such a World.
+O who, in such a world as this,  Could bear his lot of pain,  Did not one radiant hope of bliss  Unclouded yet remain?
+    keywords:  |
-    keywords: Church Hymnal, O Who, in Such a World, O who, in such a world as this,
+        Church Hymnal 1941, adventhymnals, advent hymnals, O Who, in Such a World, O who, in such a world as this.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 381. O WHO, IN SUCH A WORLD
+####  Church Hymnal 1941,

 ```txt
 1.